cosmasquantum/Reproducible-Research/PA1_template.md

 data3 <- cbind(data3,add)
 ```

--  Panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+-  Panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 ```r
 dataWeekday <- data3[data3$add=="weekday",]